lamhq/tech-notes/pages/devops/aws/7-security/5-threat-detection/5-detective.md

 Using Detective, you can **analyze, investigate, and quickly identify** the root cause of potential security issues or suspicious activities.

-Detective pulls data in from your AWS resources and uses **machine learning, statistical analysis, and graph theory** to build a linked set of data that enables you to quickly figure out the root cause of your security issues.
+Detective operates across multiple AWS services and analyzes the root cause of an event (using machine learning, statistical analysis, and graph theory).

-Detective uses a number of sources within your AWS account (including VPC Flow Logs, CloudTrail logs, Amazon Elastic Kubernetes Service audit logs, and Amazon GuardDuty findings) to automatically create an overview of your users, resources, and the interactions between them over time.
+Detective uses a number of sources within your AWS account (VPC Flow Logs, CloudTrail logs, Amazon Elastic Kubernetes Service audit logs, and Amazon GuardDuty findings) to automatically create an overview of your users, resources, and the interactions between them over time.

-Detective operates across multiple AWS services and analyzes the root cause of an event.

 Do not confuse this with **Inspector**, which is an automated vulnerability management service that continually scans EC2 and container workloads for software vulnerabilities and unintended network exposure.